jborichevskiy/up-and-to-the-right/content/posts/on-journaling.md

 {{<figure src="/on-journaling-1.png" caption="Fourth of July Trailhead, Nederland, CO">}}

 I recently hosted (my first ever) writing workshop on journaling [at Burning Man](https://jon.bo/posts/patch-24/).
 These are my notes in blog post form - thanks Alex for the idea!
 The workshop and this post are a spiritual successor to a [post from a few years ago](https://jon.bo/posts/journaling/).
-Thanks to Savannah, Nancy, Kristen, and Dave to showing up to my workshop and supporting me on that beautiful, dusty, windy day.
+Thanks to Savannah, Nancy, Kristen, and Dave for showing up to my workshop on that beautiful, dusty, windy day.

 Journaling is in a family of introspection practices, sitting near meditation, psychedelics, and yoga.
 There are healthy and unhealthy uses of all of these, so it's best to approach them with intention and care - like anything else with the power to alter self-perception, memories, and stories of self.
 It seems to work best alongside other practices to form an ecology, allowing each to bring a unique perspective and methodology to the mix.
 ## why journal?